Orion Environmental Writers’ Workshop

 LOGISTICS

-Travel: The Omega Institute is easily accessible.
-It is conveniently located in Rhinebeck, New York, with easy access to major airports and public transportation.
+Travel: The Omega Institute is located in Rhinebeck, New York, with access to major airports and public transportation.

 Tuition and Board: Tuition is $1200 ($1100 early bird rate if you register by March 15th).
 Additional room and board fees vary based on your choice of accommodation and range from $495-1500.